michami/MBR/README.md

 ### Companions

 A non-humanoid companion acts as a PC with **LVL** + **10** points to spend on its traits.
 A companion typically stays the same level as the PC it belongs to.

+### Inventory

+S&S uses a "*quantum inventory*".
+It is assumed your PC is more knowledgeable on what they should bring on a trip than you are.
+Because of that, the player doesn't know what the PC has until it is needed.
+When an item is needed, you can either assume the PC has the item, or roll on a **TN** to see if the PC had the foresight to bring the item.
+It's up to you how much inventory they have, how much room each item should take up, or if the PC would have had enough money to buy the item they need.

+For example, you can assume your PC has rope, so you don't need to roll for it.
+They probably brought extra climbing equipment, so you can roll on a low **TN**, maybe **3** or **4**.
+They probably didn't bring a chisel and hammer, but it's possible, so roll on a high **TN**, maybe **6** or **7**.

+Similarly, you can roll to see if an item they have is the right item, such as if a key they found opens a specific door or chest.

+Obviously, health potions are something all adventurers would want, but might not be able to afford, so you may want to roll on the likelihood that your PC could have afforded to purchase any before going on the adventure.
+If you fail the roll, there's no point rolling again later, since you already decided they don't have the item.

+This has the benefit of not having to keep track of an inventory, since S&S is designed to be paperless.

 ### Healing